ibm-cloud-docs/vpc/delete-vpc-resources.md

 ```
 {: pre}

-Run the following command for each load balancer in the subnet you want to delete, where `$lbid` is the ID of the load balancer.
+Run the following command for each load balancer in the subnet that you want to delete, where `$lbid` is the ID of the load balancer.

 ```bash
 curl -X DELETE "$rias_endpoint/v1/load_balancers/$lbid?version=$version&generation=2" \